 United Kingdom: Recognising the economic potential of ICTs for Small and Medium-Sized Enterprises (SMEs), they should be assisted in increasing their competitiveness by streamlining administrative procedures, facilitating their access to capital and enhancing their capacity to participate in ICT-related projects.

+Recognising the opportunity the Internet offers Small and Medium-Sized Enterprises to trade internationally, and the creation of new small businesses that are “born global”.
+It should be a priority to ensure that trade policy and regulatory mechanisms encourage, rather than impede, this new driver for economic growth and development.

-Egypt: Recognising the economic potential of ICTs for Small and Medium-Sized Enterprises (SMEs), they should be assisted in increasing their competitiveness by streamlining administrative procedures, facilitating their access to capital and enhancing their capacity to participate in ICT-related projects.
+Egypt: Recognizing the economic potential of ICTs for Small and Medium-Sized Enterprises (SMEs), they should be assisted in increasing their competitiveness by streamlining administrative procedures, facilitating their access to capital and enhancing their capacity to participate in ICT-related projects.

 Utilization of ICTs in justice administration, legal records and electoral mechanisms.